Vinfall/UserScripts/README.md

 SharePoint Cookie Pasta:
 - OneDrive SharePoint can be hard to deal with at times and multiple tools that can get direct link & cookies from SharePoint do not work nowadays, this is created to ease the pain *a little* by having a `Copy cookie` button so that I don't have to open DevTools over and over again.
 - In case the button does not show up, the cookie is also printed to console log.
 You can easily filter out the message by searching `user.js`.
-- Todo
-  - [ ] Catch document type response gracefully & only output if the cookie begins with `FedAuth`
+- TODO: Catch document type response gracefully & only output if the cookie begins with `FedAuth`

 VNDB List Export:
 - User VN List